Axway/amplify-fusion-labs/user-management/README.md

 This lab demonstrates some of the user management aspects of the Manager module, namely managing Users, Roles and Teams.
 We will add a user with a limited default role and then add the user to two teams with different elevated team roles and see how roles and teams control visibility and capabilities of the user.
 You will use Incognito mode in your browser to login as the second user so you can be logged into the tenant as two different users, each with different roles at the same time.
 At the end of these labs, you will learn the following:

 * How user roles control access
+* How project collaboration and project locks work
 * How to add a user to a team with specific team roles
 * How to select your preferred Team